-Toolkit ref Criteria Information from toolkit application (either verbatim or summarised) GRCC note Applicant St Paul's Neighbourhood Co-ordination Group 1.1 Site Circa development / Bloor Homes development on former Midwinter site southern green public space/ greenlink between Honeybourne line and Elmfield playing field 1.2 Map Ref 16 1.4, 1.5 Site ownership Bloor Homes Not aware of LGS applications but area is designated as public green space within the current planning application 2.1 Current Planning applications Planning application for a wider area.
-This particular site is designated as public green space within the current planning application One part of the development remains incomplete.
-2.2 Allocated for development in JCS or CBC Local Plan No Current designation/status as an open/green space No 3.1, 3.2 Area of site GCER= 0.74ha 1.7, 3.3, 5.1, 5.2 Proximity to community (Local in character/ barriers to access Serves new houses already built on the former Midwinter Allotments site and is immediately adjacent to these new houses.
-Serves as a link between local communities avoiding the Swindon Road (A busy road with narrow pavements) Within 2 km of the communities it serves as a green corridor, St Pauls, Elmfield and Gardners' Lane The application states that Tommy Taylor's Lane is 7 Local significance due to mentioned as a barrier.
-7 Local significance due to beauty 8 Local significance due to history 9 Local significance due to recreational value Letters from residents highlight safe alternative route for cycling and walking -especially to allotments, children's centre, shops and to the Honeybourne Line.
-One letter describes how the route is safe enough for children to use independently One letter states that this route to the Honeybourne Line is well used 10 Local significance due to tranquillity This site is tranquil relative to the alternative routes.
-It is in an urban area.
+Toolkit Criteria Information from toolkit application (either verbatim or GRCC note ref summarised) Applicant St Paul's Neighbourhood Co-ordination Group 1.1 Site Circa development / Bloor Homes development on former Midwinter site southern green public space/ greenlink between Honeybourne line and Elmfield playing field 1.2 Map Ref 16 1.4, 1.5 Site ownership Bloor Homes Not aware of LGS applications but area is designated as public green space within the current planning application 2.1 Current Planning Planning application for a wider area.
+This particular site is One part of the applications designated as public green space within the current development planning application remains incomplete.
+2.2 Allocated for No development in JCS or CBC Local Plan Current No designation/status as an open/green space 3.1, 3.2 Area of site GCER= 0.74ha 1.7, 3.3, Proximity to community Serves new houses already built on the former Midwinter 5.1, 5.2 (Local in character/ Allotments site and is immediately adjacent to these new barriers to access houses.
+Serves as a link between local communities avoiding the Swindon Road (A busy road with narrow pavements) Within 2 km of the communities it serves as a green corridor, St Pauls, Elmfield and Gardners' Lane The application states that Tommy Taylor's Lane is mentioned as a barrier.
+7 Local significance due to beauty 8 Local significance due to history Latter from a side at highlight of a drawn in a 9 Local significance due to Letters from residents highlight safe alternative route for recreational value cycling and walking -especially to allotments, children's centre, shops and to the Honeybourne Line.
+One letter describes how the route is safe enough for children to use independently One letter states that this route to the Honeybourne Line is 10 landalanifian or desi well used 10 Local significance due to This site is tranquil relative to the alternative routes.
+It is in tranquillity an urban area.
 But by linking to other green spaces and off road routes it provides part of a safe off road network for both people and wildlife.
 One letter mentions enjoying peace and nature.
 11 Local significance due to wildlife 12 Local significance due to any other reason Route will be further enhanced as a cycle route if the Big Local gets enough funding to make up a path across Elmfield playing field Links with sustainable transport The site has been a green space for a long time - formerly allotments and prior to that - a market garden.
 Wildlife corridor 4.1 Need for local green space Provides an attractive traffic free route for pedestrians and cyclists.
 Avoids narrow pavements and busy traffic on Swindon Road (2 letters detail issues with traffic on the Swindon Road).
 6 Evidence of support - councils/organisations Evidence of support- residents 4 emails/ letters from residents Verbal support during consultations held in November 2014 on local green spaces of importance 2 consultations at Dunalley school; 1 drop in consultation at Herrington Rooms, St Paul's Road (combined with parking consultation); Email to St Paul's Road area Residents' association email group and post on the facebook page.
 Lots of conversations with people I bumped into around the area, in the park, at school, etc, community groups, playgroup, church, staff and students at the university.
 Approx 25 people in support (verbal) Other Links with children's centre and St Paul's One letter states that as the area is now overlooked this has enhanced safety.